flatcar/scripts/repos/flatcar-overlay/coreos/user-patches/app-emulation/open-vm-tools/README.md

 The patch for configure.ac is not upstreamable at all, we either need to modify the ebuild or the build system.
-We went with the latter, so the ebuild could eventually be moved to portage-stable.
+We went with the latter, so the ebuild could eventually be moved to gentoo-subset.

 Git repo of open-vm-tools has a different layout of files than the tarball.
 The files that are in toplevel directory in tarball (like